atlassian-labs/compiled/packages/eslint-plugin/README.md

-# Design System ESLint Plugin
+# Compiled ESLint Plugin

-This plugin contains rules that should be used when working with the [Atlassian Design System](https://atlassian.design).
+This plugin contains rules that should be used when working with the `@compiled/react`.

 ## Installation